Skip to content

 Roofing in metro Boston is the most freeze-thaw-disciplined major-metro market in the United States, with a distinctive 19th-century rowhouse-and-triple-decker housing stock layered over harsh New England winters.
 The metro sits in ICC climate zone 5A and pushes into zone 6A on the North Shore and toward Worcester, meaning self-adhered ice-and-water-shield underlayment, balanced attic ventilation, and proper insulation are not upgrades but baseline.
 Add the city's distinctive concentration of pre-1920 housing (Boston has one of the highest median building-age figures of any major U.S. metro) and roofing decisions here are about working on old, complex, masonry-tied housing stock as much as they are about the roof itself.

-If your roof is past 18 years old or has shown ice-dam streaks any winter in the last five, get matched with vetted Boston roofers.
-Most network pros offer a free inspection and written report.
+If your roof is past 18 years old or has shown ice-dam streaks any winter in the last five, talk to Boston roofers in our network.
+Most network pros offer a no-charge inspection and written report.

 What's different about roofing in Boston